Trelow/GFXFramework-Games/README.md

 ## Example Projects with GFXFramework

-Below is a succinct overview of my two example games created with the **GFXFramework** (a minimalistic OpenGL-based graphics framework) as part of the “Elements of Computer Graphics” coursework at UPB.
+Below is a succinct overview of my two games created with the **GFXFramework** (a minimalistic OpenGL-based graphics framework) as part of the “Elements of Computer Graphics” coursework at UPB.
 The framework provides the fundamental rendering setup, while each project highlights a range of **3D/2D** graphics and gameplay mechanics.